awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 For more information, see [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.

-The number and mapping of Availability Zones per Region may vary between AWS accounts\.
-To get a list of the Availability Zones that are available to your account, you can use the Amazon EC2 console or the command line interface\.
+The number and mapping of Availability Zones per Region may vary between AWS accounts To list the Availability Zones that are available to your account, you can use the Amazon EC2 console or the command line interface\.
 For more information, see [Describe your Regions](#using-regions-availability-zones-describe)\.

 ### Regions and endpoints<a name="using-regions-endpoints"></a>